Community structure tends to have retained its strength in Northeast Thailand more than in other areas of the kingdom.

 Whilst Thailand's recent history has seen an ostensible move towards democracy, in one form or another, it has also been plagued by military coups.
 The underlying social structure is seen by many to be, essentially, that of a "patron-client" or "modern- feudal" society.

-One Isaan-born writer who has explored this social phenomenon in some depth is Pirha Sudham, in his English language books such as Shadowed Country or People of Esan.
+One Isaan-born writer who has explored this social phenomenon in some depth is Pirha Sudham, in his English language books such as Shadow Country or People of Esan.
 They are replete with references to Dark Influences and wheels within wheels.